-Golden Leads, an Affiliate Network Focusing on Lead Generation for the Finance Niche, Announced Its Official Launch Today
+Golden Leads, the World's First Financial Affiliate Network Focusing on Lead Generation, Announces its Official Launch

 NEW YORK, Sept.
 9, 2020 /PRNewswire/ -- Golden Leads will connect financial companies to affiliate marketers in a relationship that entails the payment of an agreed-upon commission for a lead or a sale referred by the affiliate marketer.